kenkangxgwe/lsp-wl/README.md

 ## Features

-- *DocumentSymbol* You may typeset your package in the same way that Mathematica FrontEnd handles it: a cell begins with two lines of comments, where the first line specifies the style of the cell and the second line names it.
+- **DocumentSymbol:** You may typeset your package in the same way that Mathematica FrontEnd handles it: a cell begins with two lines of comments, where the first line specifies the style of the cell and the second line names it.
   So you may get the outline structure of the file.